 Do I have to stop my other medications?

-There are very few medicines that interfere with ketamine treatment.
+There are very few medications that interfere with ketamine treatment.
 You do not need to stop any of your antidepressants.
-However, please tell your Transformation medical team about all of your current medications so we can review for any possible interactions.
+However, please tell your Transformation medical provider about all of your current medications so they can review for any possible interactions.
 Benzodiazepines such as Xanax and Ativan can decrease the effectiveness of the ketamine treatment.
 For optimal effect, you should be weaned off these prior to treatment, but any medication changes will be discussed in detail and be done in collaboration with your prescribing physician.
 Stimulants, such as Adderall or Ritalin should not be taken on the day of your medicine journey.

 What are some indications that ketamine is not for me?